-When clients come to our team they often ask about making rugged design products and how much it will cost.
-In each case, a product will get more costly to manufacture as features are added, but another overlooked issue is that as features are added, they can make the product more difficult to service and this can also drive up the cost of the product.
+There is often a question about rugged product design and how much it will cost.
+In each case, a product will get more costly to manufacture as features are added, but another overlooked issue is that as features are added, they can make the design and engineer process more difficult to service and can also drive up the cost of the product.

-Market side inputs play a big role in if something is “rugged” also.
-While many of the things that make a product “rugged” are functional features of its design, sometimes something can be made to look the part also.
+Market inputs also play a big role in determining something is rugged.
+While many of the things that make a product rugged are functional features of its design, sometimes something can also be made to look the part.
 A simple steel rod might be all you need to roast a marshmallow, but a steel rod with a bend at the tip and a rubber grip will probably appeal to customers and sell for more money.
-Bottom line, both rods are going to do the exact same job just fine, but one of them is “rugged” by branding.
+The bottom line is, both rods will do the same job just fine, but one of them has been branded with the term “rugged design”.